raas-dev/configent/README.md

 manager or by Xcode cmdline tools on macOS.

-Then the respective tag from this git repo is cloned as `$HOME/configent`, or main branch is pulled in the directory if the directory already exists.
+Then the respective tag from this git repo is cloned as `$HOME/configent`, or main branch is pulled on top of it if the git working copy already exists.

 ### GUI apps